-Bachelor of Arts in Applied Science in Resource Management Leadership: Housed in the Department of Criminal Justice, History and Social Sciences Develop students with develop and understanding of and an appreciation gaining for the complexities challenges of providing ethical leadership, sound polices and practice through the effective management of resources.
-This will be accomplished through academic explorations of pertinent literature, critical and synthetic thinking, research, and reflective analysis and assessment of organizations, their structures and operations.
-The examination of resource management leadership is coupled undertaken within the context of a specified academic discipline selected by the student.
-Currently eight concentrations are available: Human Resource Management, Industrial Technology-Manufacturing Management, Public Safety Management, Culinary Science, Environmental Science, Health Services Administration, Pre-law and Paralegal Studies and Archeology.
+Bachelor of Arts in Applied Science in Resource Management Leadership: Housed in the Department of Criminal Justice, History, and Social Sciences, the program allows students to develop an understanding and appreciation of resource management by examining the complex challenges associated with providing ethical leadership and sound policies and practices for the effective management of resources.
+This is accomplished through academic explorations of pertinent literature, critical and synthetic thinking, research, and reflective analysis and assessment of organizations, their structures, and operations.

+The examination of resource management leadership is coupled with the context of a specified academic discipline selected by the student.
+Currently, eight concentrations are available: Human Resource Management, Industrial Technology - Manufacturing Management, Public Safety Management, Culinary Science, Environmental Science, Health Services Administration, Pre-law and Paralegal Studies and Archeology.

-Resource Management Mission Statement: To develop students in the acquisition of knowledge, skills and abilities for the complexities of leadership in the workplaces of the public and private sectors.
+Resource Management Mission Statement: To develop students who can acquire the necessary knowledge, skills, and abilities for the complexities of leadership in the workplaces of the public and private sectors.
 The Bachelor's Degree in Resource Management prepares students to develop plausible resolutions to issues surrounding the management of resources critical to the operation and success of contemporary organizations.

-Purpose: The Resource Management program will prepare students for entry level positions and the enhancement and optimization of positions currently held to leadership positions of greater responsibility in government and the private sector in which the ability to comprehend, influence, create and respond to workplace needs through the management of available resources: physical, fiscal, human, material and technological.
-It will also prepare interested students for the pursuit of further / additional advanced degrees.
+Purpose: The Resource Management program will prepare students for entry level positions and the enhancement and optimization of positions currently held to leadership positions of greater responsibility in government and the private sector in which the ability to comprehend, influence, create, and respond to workplace needs through the management of available resources: physical, fiscal, human, material and technological.
+It will also prepare interested students for the pursuit of further/additional advanced degrees.